Disclosure: The artwork featured in this post was provided by Minted. All opinions, images and love of gorgeous wall art are 100% mine.

 1. Pick a decor theme.

 Sometimes it can be hard when you like so many different pieces of artwork, but it helps to have an overall theme in mind.
-I’m leaning towards more of the coastal/beachy style, which may not be the typical middle-of-Illinois decor style, but I like it.
-I’ve been wanting to trend in that direction for awhile, and the move is the perfect excuse to do it.
+I’m leaning towards more of the coastal/beachy style, which may not be the typical Midwest decor style, but I like it.
+I’ve been wanting to trend in that direction for awhile, so here we go.